Grootfontein Air Force Base

-Grootfontein Air Force Base (IATA: GFY, ICAO: FYGF) is an air base of the Namibian Air Force in Grootfontein, a city in the Otjozondjupa Region of Namibia.
+The Grootfontein Air Force Base (IATA: GFY, ICAO: FYGF) is an air base of the Namibian Air Force in Grootfontein, a town in the Otjozondjupa Region of Namibia.
 The air base is about 4 km south of the center of Grootfontein.

 It was formerly an air base for the South African Air Force.
 It was also the headquarters of the Namibian Air Force until these were moved to Karibib Air Force Base in 2016.

 The Grootfontein non-directional beacon (Ident: GF) and VOR-DME (Ident: GFV) are located on the field.